Value of grassland and prairie

 Over 25% of the root systems in Midwest prairies are replaced each year (Dahlman and Kucera 1965).

 Restored perennial grasslands that were once cultivated take from 55-75 years to accumulate the same amount of soil organic carbon found in uncultivated prairie sites (McLauchlan, et al. 2006).

 A similar capacity has been found in the coastal prairies of Marin County at the Marin Carbon Project:

 Soil organic matter of coastal prairies is approximately 50% carbon.

-The cattle industry is considered a major contributor to global warming (the primary green house gas emitted by cattle through their mode of digestion (ruminant) is methane, which is a much stronger ozone-deleter than CO2).
+The cattle industry is considered a major contributor to global warming (the primary greenhouse gas emitted by cattle through their mode of digestion (ruminant) is methane, which is a much stronger ozone-deleter than CO2).
 Certain grazing practices, however, have been found to increase the amount of carbon removed from the atmosphere and stored in the soil (Jasper 2008).
-Cattle are allowed to graze intensively, and then removed.
-Grasses respond the intensive grazing by root die-off (leaving root carbon deep in the soil).
-As they regrow upon cattle removal, the plants regrow using carbon to create more root mass below ground, sequestering more carbon before the cycle begins again.
+For example, cattle are allowed to graze intensively, and then removed.
+The grasses respond to intense grazing by root die-off leaving root carbon deep in the soil.
+When the cattle are removed, the plants use carbon to regrow creating more root mass below ground, sequestering more carbon before the cycle begins again.

 California’s relatively intact grasslands are reservoirs of biodiversity containing about 40% of California’s native plant species (Wigand 2007).